Source code for reservation.models.resource

 from uuid import uuid4

-from typing import cast, Any, Literal, TYPE_CHECKING
+from typing import Any, Literal, TYPE_CHECKING

 if TYPE_CHECKING: